Quality Jobs

 All incentive program rules are in the Louisiana Administrative Code maintained by the Office of the State Register.

 Getting started is just a click away.
-Submit advance notification and pay online prior to
+Submit advance notification and pay online prior to construction, hiring, and/or making purchases toward the project’s capital investment.

 *Advances are valid for 24 months.